omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 When the wizard is being used, a pool of variables is kept by the wizard dialog.
 These variables are the ones which will be eventually substituted into the \*.ftl files ($\{varname} syntax).
-These variables are initialized from the key=value lines in the template.propeties files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into \*.ftl files.
+These variables are initialized from the key=value lines in the template.properties files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into \*.ftl files.
 Some variables have special meaning and are interpreted by the wizard dialog (e.g. the nedSrcFolders variable determines which folders get denoted as